Introducing Gradio 5.0

 const app = await Client.connect("user/space-name");

-The submit method does not return a promise and should not be awaited, instead it returns an object with a on, off, and cancel methods.
+method does not return a promise and should not be awaited, instead it returns an async iterator with a cancel

-The on method allows you to subscribe to events related to the submitted API request.
-There are two types of event that can be subscribed to: "data" updates and "status" updates.
+Iterating the submission allows you to access the events related to the submitted API request.
+There are two types of events that can be listened for: "data"

 The status payload look like this: